- Can I get school credit for the course? (e.g., MPH, MPVM)

 - Potable drinking water and prepared meals will be available throughout the trip.
 Please notify us of any diet restrictions you have as soon as possible so the meals can be accommodated according to your needs.

 - Internet (of variable access speed) will be available at most but not all venues, intermittent access should be expected.

-- Please bring laundry detergent for hand washing your essentials.
-Laundry services may be available at one or two locations.
+- Please bring a small amount of powdered laundry detergent for hand washing your essentials.
+Laundry services will be available at Davis and Hastings.

 POINTS OF CONTACT

 Dr. Jennifer Lane